ansalens/x86_asm/nightmare/01-intro_assembly/unit_02/rev_asm.md

 - `main` and `printhello` functions have `__x86.get_pc_thunk.ax` and `__x86.get_pc_thunk.bx` respectively.
 - These two functions load the address of the next instruction into lower `AX` and `BX` portions respectively.
 - Also after both functions the `add` instruction clears out lower `BH/BL` and `AH/AL` portions of `EBX` and `EAX` registers.
-- These functions handle position independent compilation, but here they have no real purpose.
+- __These functions handle position independent compilation, but here they have no real purpose.__
-- That's because we are compiling our program with `-m32 -no-pie` flags, however `gcc` still adds them.
+- That's because we are compiling our program with `-m32 -no-pie` flags, however `gcc` still adds those functions.
 - However, here's how `__x86.get_pc_thunk.bx` works in `printhello`:

 ```asm